arnaudlayec/odoo-community-alayec/project_image/readme/DESCRIPTION.rst

-This module introduces project image field in *Description* tab.
+This module introduces project image field in project form.